Horizons - Maintaining Wellbeing in a Digital World. Session 1 - 2020

 We will consider the duty of care placed on schools set out in Keeping Children Safe in Education (KCSIE) Sept 18 statutory guidance and other non-statutory guidance such as Mental Health and Behaviour in Schools Nov 2018 to promote positive mental health and wellbeing.
 Developing resilience as part of an integrated, whole school approach that is tailored to meet the needs of pupils is key.

-Understanding the link between mental health and behaviour; identifying factors that make some pupils more vulnerable than others and supporting work aimed at pupils with SEND will be covered from attending all three sessions from the Horizons – Maintaining Wellbeing in a Digital World package.
+Understanding the link between mental health and behaviour; identifying factors that make some pupils more vulnerable than others and supporting work aimed at pupils with SEN will be covered from attending all three sessions from the Horizons – Maintaining Wellbeing in a Digital World package.

 This course will enable you to: